rambollwong/rainbowlog/README.md

 #### Use global logger by config file

 RainbowLog supports setting logger options based on configuration files.
-If you want to use a configuration file, you need to ensure that the configuration file contains Rainbow Log configuration items.
+If you want to use a configuration file, you need to ensure that the configuration file contains RainbowLog configuration items.
-Rainbow Log supports configuration files in three formats: `.yaml`|`.json`|`.toml`.
+RainbowLog supports configuration files in three formats: `.yaml`|`.json`|`.toml`.
 For specific configuration templates, see the corresponding files in the [`config`](./config) package.

 Assume that we have prepared a configuration file `rainbowlog.yaml` and placed it in the same directory as the execution file, then: